g-ravity/terminal_blackjack/README.md

 OR

-You can download the executable file called `terminal_blackjack` and run it directly.
+You can download the executable file called `terminal_blackjack` (download the .exe file for windows) and run it directly.

 ## Gameplay